 Talking Points

-Claire’s career began at fourteen - cleaning a row of 18 urinals at a local factory.
-Whilst the men continued ‘their business’ in her presence, she patiently stood to one side.
-She wasn’t bothered at all, as the normalization of being treated differently - because she was a girl - had been drummed into her during her formative years.
+Claire's career began at fourteen - cleaning a row of 18 urinals at a local factory.
+Whilst the men continued their business' in her presence, she patiently stood to one side.
+She wasn't bothered at all, as the normalization of being treated differently - because she was a girl - had been drummed into her during her formative years.

-Claire’s inspirational benefits to boardroom story from debauchery to ASX100 C suite saw her flaunt her rebellious streak to live up to the low expectations everyone had of her - before arriving where everyone predicted she would - in prison.
-Only, she landed on the right side of the fence; a naïve lone female prison officer working with over 200 males - things got interesting and it wasn’t just the prisoners who thought they’d have a play with the new girl!
+Claire's inspirational benefits to boardroom story from debauchery to ASX100 C suite saw her flaunt her rebellious streak to live up to the low expectations everyone had of her - before arriving where everyone predicted she would in prison.
+Only, she landed on the right side of the fence; a naive lone female prison officer working with over 200 males things got interesting and it wasn't just the prisoners who thought they'd have a play with the new girl!

 Her challenging work life ignited a meteoric rise in her career and she became a Governor of prisons in both the UK and Australia not only proving the naysayers wrong but endorsing her view that EQ is very important and that the world was wrong to give up on her.